cbfacademy/intro-to-java-course/exercises/object-oriented-programming/README.md

 To verify that your code works as expected, run the `CurrentAccountTest` and `SavingsAccountTest` tests.

-In your terminal, ensure that you are in the `object-oriented-programming` folder, then run the following command:
+In your terminal, run the following command:

 ```shell
 ./mvnw clean test -Dtest=CurrentAccountTest,SavingsAccountTest